Orange County Coastkeeper

 Geographic Areas Served

-Orange County Coastkeeper focuses our efforts on the county's 11 watersheds, which collectively cover an area of 950 square miles inhabited by approximately 3 million people.
-Coastkeeper's high school watershed education program in particular, serves schools in inland communities, which largely lack the resources for outdoor education and hands-on science educational experiences.
+Orange County Coastkeeper focuses its efforts on the county's 11 watersheds, which collectively cover 950 square miles and are home to approximately 3 million people.
+Coastkeeper's high school watershed education program, in particular, serves schools in inland communities, which largely lack the resources for outdoor education and hands-on science educational experiences.
+In addition, Coastkeeper manages an Inland Empire Waterkeeper program, which works to protect the watersheds of San Bernardino and Riverside Counties.
+Inland Empire Waterkeeper has its own staff, advisory board, and annual operating budget of approximately $135,000.

 Top Three Populations Served